πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Write a program that encrypts the body before sending.

-- Simple: Caesar cipher (shift each character by N)
+- Simple: Caesar cipher (shift each character by N).

-- Intermediate: XOR cipher (XOR with a key string)
+- Intermediate: XOR cipher (XOR with a key string).

-- Advanced: Implement public-key basics (modular exponentiation a^n mod p)
+- Advanced: implement public-key basics (modular exponentiation a^n mod p).

-Also write a matching decrypt program on the receive side.
+Also write a matching decrypt program on the receiving side.

 ← Back to Socket Programming